Response time questioned in Southern California oil spill

 The effects of an oil spill are wide-ranging, environmentalists said.
 Birds that get oil on their feathers can’t fly, can’t clean themselves and can’t monitor their own temperatures, Sakashita said.
 Whales, dolphins and other sea creatures can have trouble breathing or die after swimming through oil or breathing in toxic fumes, she said.

 “The oil spill just shows how dirty and dangerous oil drilling is and oil that gets into the water.
 It’s impossible to clean it up so it ends up washing up on our beaches and people come into contact with it and wildlife comes in contact with it,” she said.
-“It has long-lasting effects on the breeding and reproduction of animals.
-It’s really sad to see this broad swatch oiled.”
+“It has long-lasting effects on the breeding and reproduction of animals.”

 Associated Press reporters Felicia Fonseca in Phoenix and Julie Walker in New York contributed.